 pytest-xdist.
 This plugin is already added to the test dependencies, so everything you need to do is adding

--n <NUMBER OF PROCESS>in the CLI.
+-n <NUMBER OF PROCESSES>in the CLI.
 For example:

 tox -- -n 15